 Central Food Market, May 2015.
 What a strange little place the Malaysian city of Johor Bahru is.
 Dwarfed by the popularity of its neighboring metropolis Singapore, most people have never even heard of it.
 I’d certainly had no plans to visit before fate intervened.
-I’d been enjoying a three month trip around South East Asia and was looking forward to visiting my old friend Lisa, who lived on the Malaysian island Pulau Sibu (for info on my experiences there, click here).
-The plan was to go to Sibu directly from Singapore, but then Lisa was unexpectedly called out to Johor Bahru for a four-day stint at her company’s head office.
+I’d been enjoying a three month trip around South East Asia and was looking forward to visiting my old friend Lisa, who lived on the Malaysian island Pulau Sibu.
+The plan was to go to Sibu directly from Singapore, but then Lisa was unexpectedly called out to Johor Bahru for four days at her company’s head office.
 And so I made the short trip over to JB in the hope there was enough to keep me busy while she worked.
 On that first afternoon I headed out to the network of food markets scattered around my hotel.
 This stall, selling a mixture of Malay, Indian and Middle Eastern dishes, was just one of countless joints in the area.
 Fine dining it wasn’t, though the slop I treated myself to was nevertheless hearty enough and dirt cheap.
 Having spent a few hours eating, drinking and people watching, I couldn’t help but think “Hmm, what now?”

-Country Garden, Danga Bay, May 2015.
+Danga Bay, May 2015.
 The answer to my question came in the form of Danga Bay, described on its official website as JB’s ‘‘biggest recreation park’’, not to mention Malaysia’s “premier waterfront complex”.
 Hailing a taxi, I asked to be taken to this seductive city oasis.
-But unfortunately, the driver didn’t know what I was talking about, and after much faffing around I was dropped off outside a closed fairground, with rusty rides that looked like they hadn’t been used since the mid 1960s.
+But unfortunately the driver didn’t know what I was talking about and after much faffing around I was dropped off outside a closed fairground, with rusty rides that looked like they hadn’t been used since the 1960s.
 Beyond that was a massive construction zone, with cranes, dumpsters and teams of Indian laborers toiling away.
-It took me almost an hour to find the waterfront and when I did I’d stumbled across some kind of resort complex called Country Garden.
+It took me almost an hour to find the waterfront, where I was met by an unfinished resort called Country Garden.
 There was a swanky hotel and a half-built commercial zone, with only a café and an empty clothes shop open for business.
 “Next year is finish!” said the woman, handing me my Latte.
-I was hoping she meant the construction would be finished, rather than they’d already given up.
+I was hoping she meant the construction would be finished and not that they’d already given up.
 From there I came across a pretty but characterless manmade beach.
 So this was Johor Bahru’s big draw?
 Oh dear.
-Fittingly, the already overcast day was now threatening to break into rainfall, a number of evil clouds converging just in time for this photo.
+Fittingly, the already overcast day was now threatening to break into rainfall, with a number of evil clouds converging just in time for this photo.

 Texas Pub, May 2015.
 Finding a bar was no easy task in Johor Bahru.
 In fact, it suddenly hit me that during all my exploring I hadn’t seen a single one!
 Putting Lisa on the case, she came back from work one day with news.
-A colleague had told her that JB’s only nightlife neighborhood was a seedy collection of pubs and clubs known as The Zone.
-Taking a taxi out there, we ended up in a truly surreal establishment called Texas Pub, a cavernous bar/nightclub with a guitar-playing dude who strolled around amongst the customers miming to 80s rock classics.
-Settling down at a table with a couple of pricy beers, the place was buzzing; an army of provocatively dressed girls swanning around, some of them disappearing upstairs with male customers.
-Lisa and I were still taking it all in when a trio of Malays joined us at our table to declare instant unconditional friendship.
-Hungry for details on whom we were, why we were in JB and where we were going next, one of the party, a fresh-faced businessman who called himself Ricky Discus, treated us to a bucket (!) of Heinekens before excitedly agreeing to this photo.
-They were all exceptionally friendly and when they left an hour or so later, Ricky ordered one more bucket as a parting gift.
+A colleague had told her that JB’s only nightlife neighbourhood was a seedy collection of pubs and clubs known as The Zone.
+We took a taxi out there and ended up in a surreal establishment called Texas Pub, a cavernous bar/nightclub with a guitar-playing dude who mingled amongst the customers miming to 80s rock classics.
+The place was buzzing, with an army of provocatively dressed girls swanning around.Every now and then one of them would disappear upstairs with a male customer.
+Lisa and I were still taking it all in when a trio of Malays joined us at our table to declare instant, unconditional friendship.
+Hungry for details on whom we were, why we were in JB and where we were going next, a fresh-faced businessman who called himself Ricky Discus treated us to a bucket (!) of Heinekens before excitedly agreeing to this photo.
+Mr. Discus and friends were exceptionally friendly and when they eventually left an hour or so later, Ricky ordered one more bucket as a parting gift.
 A very entertaining night!